stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

  If you would like to use a full IDE, consider the [Wing IDE](http://www.wingware.com/), which is proprietary, or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.

+# Web Applications #

+For small applications, use [Flask](http://flask.pocoo.org/).
+Like Express for Node, or Sinatra for Ruby, Flask provides the basic package of features that you need for a small Web application.

+If you need a full Model-View-Controller framework, use [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/).
+Django provides a set of custom tools and libraries that closely integrate together.
+Pyramid offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

+Python Web frameworks follow the WSGI standard, which provides consistent interfaces between individual components, and between the components and the host Web server.
+Any server that supports WSGI can host your Python applications.
+Cloud services such as [Heroku](https://www.heroku.com/) and [Google App Engine](https://cloud.google.com/appengine/) also provide hosting for Python Web applications.

+[Full Stack Python](https://www.fullstackpython.com) provides a comprehensive guide to building Web applications with Python.

 # Accessing Databases #

 The simplest answer: you do not need to install anything or setup a